Christian Yelich Player Props: Brewers vs. Guardians

-On Saturday, Christian Yelich (.658 slugging percentage in past 10 games, including two home runs) and the Milwaukee Brewers face the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
-First pitch is at 4:10 PM ET.
+The Milwaukee Brewers, including Christian Yelich (.415 on-base percentage in past 10 games, 53 points above season-long percentage), take on starting pitcher Aaron Civale and the Cleveland Guardians at Progressive Field, Sunday at 1:40 PM ET.

-In his most recent game he had a one-hit performance (1-for-5) against the Guardians.
+He had a one-hit showing in his previous game (1-for-2) against the Guardians.

 Christian Yelich Game Info & Props vs. the Guardians